slightlytyler/fetch/README.md

   .then(json => console.log(json))
 ```

-Learn more about abortable fetch at
+Learn more about aborting fetch at https://developers.google.com/web/updates/2017/09/abortable-fetch.

 ### Cookies